YujiSue/Research/ActivityCheck/README.md

 ![](./img/img_diff.png)

 - The area of the pixels, whose values are 1 (255), in the overlay image are measured.
-Setting the threshold will output whether animals in a particular ROI are active or not.
+Setting the threshold will output whether the animal(s) in a particular ROI is(are) active or not.

 ![](./img/activity_check.png)